Appeals: Academic Appeals Board

 The Committee re-visits appeals and renders decisions.
 The possible outcomes are as follows:

 - Accommodate all or part of the original request

 - Find that no new information has been added and forward the appeal to the Academic Appeals Board (AAB) if the student wishes to pursue the appeals process further

-The AAB will notify you, within approximately 30 days of submitting an intention to appeal, which outcome the Committee on Examinations has recommended.
+The AAB will notify you, within approximately 30 days of submitting an intention to appeal, which outcome the Undergraduate Assessment Committee has recommended.

 If an appeal hearing is recommended, the AAB, which is represented by a hearing panel composed of two faculty members and at least one student member, will consider the appeal, and, on request, hear the student in person.